ibm-cloud-docs/codeengine/deploy.md

 ## Deploying your app with a private endpoint
 {: #deploy-app-private}

-You can deploy your application with a private endpoint The application is not exposed to external traffic.
+You can deploy your application with a private endpoint so that the app is not exposed to external traffic.
 {: shortdesc}

-To create previous application with a private endpoint, add `--cluster-local` to the CLI command.
+To create the previous application with a private endpoint, add `--cluster-local` to the CLI command.

 ```
 ibmcloud ce application create --name myapp --image ibmcom/hello --cluster-local